 Custom document properties are more advanced versions of these basic document properties.
 They’re usually required by larger enterprises who need to go beyond automatically created metadata.
 Examples of these include a citizen ID number or a classification of the sensitivity of a document.

 When an organization needs metadata that’s bigger and more complex, it tends to require custom XML.
 Custom XML is all the data that the user should not mess around with.
 It shouldn’t be touched by humans, only via systems that have the means to understand them.
+This is especially true for large relational databases (i.e., collections of spreadsheets, databases, etc.).

 The great thing about custom XML is that it enables more complex data structures.
 For example, if you’re using XML together with SharePoint, you can handle more advanced data types and make better relationships between elements within the custom XML parts.